 It's usually something overlooked every year, and for those feeding the full recommendations of their horse feed balancer or compound feed it’s not something most will need to worry about.

 However, if your horse is a good doer who doesn’t get a full ration of feed each day or has any hard feed, there is a high change your horse will not be receiving enough vitamin D in their daily diet.
-A product like our OneCup vitamin and mineral supplement is a very easy way to address this with a very small feeding rate.
+A product like our OneCup vitamin and mineral supplement is a very easy way to address this with a very small feeding rate (this should not be fed alongside Equilibra, however).
 Just 100gms will ensure the horse’s essential vitamins, minerals and trace elements are provided, each and every day.
 For good doers it can be fed mixed in with a handful of chaff, or even by hand, removing the need to use feed buckets.

 We’re all more likely to suffer with bugs during the winter – and there’s plenty of research to suggest that colder weather can suppress the immune system at this time of year.
 To give your horse’s immunity a helping hand try a supplement like Immune Aid for Horses, designed to help maintain the horse’s natural immune response to the presence of environmental as well as feed derived antagonists.